On the finiteness property of hyperbolic simplicial actions: the right-angled Artin groups and their extension graphs: Finiteness Property

-In contrast to the hyperbolic space $\mathbb{H}^n$, a loxodromic of $\mathcal{G}$ may not preserve a geodesic.
 For a surface and its curve graph, Bowditch \cite{Bowditch08} showed every pseudo-Anosov preserves a weakly convex and locally finite subgraph of the curve graph, which is described as the union of tight geodesics.
 For a loxodromic $g$, let a weakly convex locally finite subgraph $\mathcal{A}_g$ be called an \emph{axial subgraph} if $g$ preserves $\mathcal{A}_g$ and the induced action of $\langle g \rangle$ on $\mathcal{A}_g$ is cocompact.

 By the \v{S}vac--Milnor lemma (see \cite[Proposition I.8.19]{MR1744486} for instance), $\mathcal{A}_g$ is quasi-isometric to a line, so it has exactly two ends.
 That is, some bounded ball of $\mathcal{A}_g$ separates the ends of $\mathcal{A}_g$.
 Because $\mathcal{A}_g$ is locally finite, this ball has finitely many vertices.
 We call a set of vertices of $\mathcal{A}_g$ an \emph{end-separating set of $\mathcal{A}_g$} if this separates the ends of $\mathcal{A}_g$.
-The \emph{width} of $\mathcal{A}_g$ is the minimum of the cardinalities of end-separating sets of $\mathcal{A}_g$. \todo{We unify the word ``width''.} Bowditch \cite[Theorem 1.1]{Bowditch08} observed that there exists $\kappa$, depending only on the surface, such that every pseudo-Anosov has an axial subgraph of width at most $\kappa$.
+The \emph{width} of $\mathcal{A}_g$ is the minimum of the cardinalities of end-separating sets of $\mathcal{A}_g$.
+Bowditch \cite[Theorem 1.1]{Bowditch08} observed that there exists $\kappa$, depending only on the surface, such that every pseudo-Anosov has an axial subgraph of width at most $\kappa$.
 We say such a property as the $\kappa$-finiteness property.
 The precise definition is as follow.

-\begin{defn*}[Finiteness property] Suppose a group $G$ acts simplicially on a $\delta$-hyperbolic graph $\mathcal{G}$. \begin{enumerate} \item The action of $G$ on $\mathcal{G}$ is said to have the \emph{finiteness property} if every loxodromic has its axial subgraph. \item For an integer $\kappa \geq 1$, the action of $G$ on $\mathcal{G}$ is said to have the \emph{$\kappa$-finiteness property} if every loxodromic of $G$ has an axial subgraph of width at most $\kappa$. \end{enumerate} \end{defn*}
+\begin{defn*}[Finiteness property] Suppose a group $G$ acts simplicially on a $\delta$-hyperbolic graph $\mathcal{G}$. \begin{enumerate} \item The action of $G$ on $\mathcal{G}$ is said to have the \emph{finiteness property} if every loxodromic has an axial subgraph. \item For an integer $\kappa \geq 1$, the action of $G$ on $\mathcal{G}$ is said to have the \emph{$\kappa$-finiteness property} if every loxodromic of $G$ has an axial subgraph of width at most $\kappa$. \end{enumerate} \end{defn*}

 Bowditch proved the following, motivated by Delzant \cite{MR1390660}.

 \begin{lem}[Lemma 3.4 \cite{Bowditch08}] If a loxodromic $g$ has an axial subgraph $\mathcal{A}_g$ of width $\kappa$, then $g^m$ preserves a geodesic for some $0 < m \leq \kappa^2$.
 More precisely, $g$ permutes $m$ geodesics lying on $\mathcal{A}_g$. \end{lem}